92 Creative and Cheap Wedding Favour Ideas

 Too many guests for a hip flask each?
 How about a miniature bottle of the groom’s favourite spirit instead?

-Give your male guests a favour that they can use again with these fun personalised scrabble piece cufflinks.
+Give your male guests a wedding favour that they can use again with these fun personalised scrabble piece cufflinks.

 33. Novelty bowties

-After the ceremony and the formal pictures, let you guests have a bit of fun with their outfits with novelty bowtie favours.
+After the ceremony and the formal pictures, let you guests have a bit of fun with their outfits with novelty bowtie wedding favours.
 Guaranteed to create some funny pictures.

 34. Tie clip

 Guys will love a personalised tie clip to give their wedding look a natty edge.
+Have their names engraved for a personalised touch.

 35. Pocket square